dotnet/csharplang/proposals/lambda-method-group-defaults.md

 ### Binder changes

 #### Synthesizing new delegate types
-As with the behavior for delegates with `ref` or `out` parameters, a new natural type is generated for each lambda or method group defined with any optional or `params` parameters.
+As with the behavior for delegates with `ref` or `out` parameters, delegate types are synthesized for lambdas or method groups defined with optional or `params` parameters.
 Note that in the below examples, the notation `a'`, `b'`, etc. is used to represent these anonymous delegate types.

 ```csharp